Nightfall (Candlemass album)

-Nightfall is the second studio album by the Swedish doom metal band Candlemass, released on 9 November 1987 through Axis Records.
+Nightfall is the second studio album by Swedish doom metal band Candlemass, released on 9 November 1987 through Axis Records.
 After being dropped from the label Black Dragon Records, Candlemass were the first band signed to Axis.
 The group had a new line-up from their previous album including vocalist Messiah Marcolin, whose decisions became instrumental during the production and release stages of the album.

 Two singles were released from Nightfall: "Samarithan" and "At the Gallows End".
 A music video was directed for the song "Bewitched" by Jonas Åkerlund.
 The album has been re-released in various formats and was followed up by Ancient Dreams in 1988.